Atmosphere of Jupiter

 The atmosphere of Jupiter is the largest planetary atmosphere in the Solar System.
 It is mostly made of molecular hydrogen and helium in roughly solar proportions; other chemical compounds are present only in small amounts and include methane, ammonia, hydrogen sulfide, and water.
-Although water is thought to reside deep in the atmosphere, its directly measured concentration is very low.
+Although water is thought to reside deep in the atmosphere, its directly-measured concentration is very low.
 The nitrogen, sulfur, and noble gas abundances in Jupiter's atmosphere exceed solar values by a factor of about three.

 The atmosphere of Jupiter lacks a clear lower boundary and gradually transitions into the liquid interior of the planet.
 From lowest to highest, the atmospheric layers are the troposphere, stratosphere, thermosphere and exosphere.
 Each layer has characteristic temperature gradients.
-The lowest layer, the troposphere, has a complicated system of clouds and hazes, comprising layers of ammonia, ammonium hydrosulfide and water.
-The upper ammonia clouds visible at Jupiter's surface are organized in a dozen zonal bands parallel to the equator and are bounded by powerful zonal atmospheric flows (winds) known as jets.
+The lowest layer, the troposphere, has a complicated system of clouds and hazes composed of layers of ammonia, ammonium hydrosulfide, and water.
+The upper ammonia clouds visible at Jupiter's surface are organized in a dozen zonal bands parallel to the equator and are bounded by powerful zonal atmospheric flows (winds) known as jets, exhibiting a phenomenon known as atmospheric super-rotation.
 The bands alternate in color: the dark bands are called belts, while light ones are called zones.
 Zones, which are colder than belts, correspond to upwellings, while belts mark descending gas.
 The zones' lighter color is believed to result from ammonia ice; what gives the belts their darker colors is uncertain.
 The origins of the banded structure and jets are not well understood, though a "shallow model" and a "deep model" exist.